r-Techsupport/rTS_Wiki/docs/disks/dynamic-disks.md

 ---
 layout: default
-title:
+title: Dynamic Disks
 nav_exclude: false
 has_children: false
-parent:
+parent: Disks
-grand_parent:
 has_toc: false
 search_exclude: false
-last_modified_date: 20:37
+last_modified_date: 2022-08-27
 ---

-# Dynamic Partitions
+# Dynamic Disks

 > ❗ Any method to accomplish these tasks without data-loss are not supported.
 The lazy "safe" is never safe.